ESO-EPFL/limatch/README.md

 ## Results replication

-To replicate results presented in our paper, please follow the following steps.
+To replicate results presented in the aerial case of [the paper](https://www.sciencedirect.com/science/article/pii/S0924271625003235), please follow the following steps.

 #### I. Download required data and configuration
  Go to the following [zenodo record](https://zenodo.org/records/13929655) and download the two baseline point clouds (Baseline_cloud1.txt, Baseline_cloud2.txt).
 Each text file contains 7 columns and  no header.